MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 After your organizational data is updated based on these instructions, do the following to create a query in Workplace Analytics for Viva Insights.

-## Create a query
+## Create the queries

 Within your Viva Insights workspace, follow the instructions in the [Query designer](https://docs.microsoft.com/viva/insights/tutorials/query-designer) to create a standard person query and a standard meeting query with the following configurations.

 - Select “Standard Meeting Query” and “standard Person Query” when creating your custom queries.
 - In the “select filters” section, select your target group (all employees, active, etc)
 - Modify your “organizational data” section to include all attributes.
-The Pyspark script will only select fields listed below in addition to the secondary EmployeeId to insert into the database.
+The PySpark script will only select fields listed below in addition to the secondary EmployeeId to insert into the database.
 With including all attributes, you have the opportunity to easily modify the workflow to add other attributes in future.

 ### Person attributes

 The following attributes are required when creating the person query for this solution.

 &nbsp; | &nbsp; | &nbsp;
 -------|--------|------
 PersonId | Date | Organization